rubenrua/Notes/machine_learning.md

 Machine Learning
 ================

 > Machine learning is the field of study that gives computers the ability to learn without being explicitly programmed.

+> The First Rule of Machine Learning: Start Without Machine Learning

 Courses:
 --------